utkusarioglu/rn-vite-tauri-workshop/README.md

 Here are the main package classes in the monorepo:

-- `apps`: Operating system and environment targets for the cross platform app.
+- `targets`: Operating system and environment targets for the cross platform app.
 - `packages`: Components and libraries related to the app, here is a non-exhaustive list of the packages that may be involved:
   - State management
   - Api specifications and related tooling
   - Internationalization
   - React view libraries
-  - Configuration providers
+- `configs`: Packages that provide common configuration objects for a variety of tools and libraries that the repo consumes.

 Please refer to the readme files in each package and app for further details on each.